UK TV review: Dollhouse Season 2

 The newcomers hold their own, too.
 Alexis Denisof’s stuffy Senator gets a more intriguing role than one might first expect, but the highlight is definitely Summer Glau, playing the role of a brilliant, introverted scientist somewhere between River Tam and Fringe’s Walter Bishop.
 Her awkward flirting with Topher is one of the comedic highlights of the series.

-Compared to the lofty standard of, well, just about everything else he’s done, it’s tempting to label Dollhouse the closest that Joss Whedon has come to a failure.
+It’s tempting to label Dollhouse the closest that Joss Whedon has come to a failure.
 But that would be doing it a disservice.
-It may have been rough around the edges, but this second and final season has enough substance to remain fascinating, if not essential, viewing.
+It is rough around the edges, but this second and final season has enough substance to remain fascinating, if not essential, viewing.